pablofdezcampos/RWDPatterns/README.md

 - CSS3 for the styles of the elements in the page.

 # Patterns Structure
+CSS3 atributte you required to place correctly the elemetns.
 - Flex-box
     - display: flex
     - gap